-Judge rules that woman can't sue Trump over insulting tweet
+Judge: Woman Trump called 'dummy' on Twitter can't sue him

-NEW YORK (AP) — A New York judge has dismissed a lawsuit filed against Donald Trump by a political strategist who said her reputation was trashed when he called her a “dummy” on Twitter.
+NEW YORK (AP) — Donald Trump can keep his Twitter insults flying.

+In a decision made public Tuesday, a New York judge dismissed a lawsuit filed last year against the Republican president-elect by a political strategist who claimed her reputation was trashed when he falsely said she had “begged” for a campaign job and called her a “dummy” on Twitter.
-Judge Barbara Jaffe said Trump’s tweets about Cheryl Jacobus were constitutionally protected expressions of opinion.

-Trump targeted Jacobus after she went on CNN last February and accused him of misleading voters about how he was financing his presidential campaign.
+Trump’s tweets might be “rife with vague and simplistic insults,” and the barbs he aimed at Republican public relations consultant Cheryl Jacobus might have been hurtful, but they were still protected free speech, Manhattan Supreme Court Judge Barbara Jaffe ruled.

+The case has its roots in a February appearance Jacobus made on CNN in which she said Trump’s presidential campaign had not been transparent about its financing.

 Most Read Stories